kdandy/FrontEnd-Roadmap/README.md

 <p></p>

 <h4 align="center">The frontend roadmap is a guide that outlines the skills, technologies, and concepts that are important for frontend developers to learn and master.
-It provides a structured path for individuals who want to become proficient in frontend development. <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a>.
+It provides a structured path for individuals who want to become proficient in frontend development.
 </h4>

 <p></p>